The Velociraptor API

 [INFO] 2021-11-07T01:57:26+10:00 Starting gRPC API server on 0.0.0.0:8001

-You can create a new client api certificate which allows the client program to identify itself with the server.
+You can create a new client api config file which includes a client certificate that allows the client program to identify itself with the server.
 The server will verify that the certificate is signed by the Velociraptor CA prior to accepting connections.
-The produced YAML file contains private keys, public certificates and the CA’s certificate.
+The produced YAML file contains private keys, public certificates, the CA’s certificate, and connection parameters.

 This command can be broken into:

-1. --config server.config.yaml load the server config which contains the CA private keys needed to sign a new minted certificate.
+1. --config server.config.yaml: load the server config which contains the CA private keys needed to sign a new minted certificate.
+This also allows the CLI command to create a new user in the server’s datastore.

-3. --name Mike: Certificates represent identities.
-The name of the certificate will be used to identify the caller and place ACLs on it.
+3. --name Mike: Certificates represent user identities.
+The name of the certificate will be used to identify the caller and enforce ACLs on it.

-4. --role administrator: This option will also assign a role to the new certificate name.
+4. --role administrator: This option will also assign a role to the new identity.
 The role is used to test permissions of what the caller may do.
+If --role is specified then the user will be created on the server if it does not already exist.
+In the example above the user is granted the role administrator which includes all the permissions of the minimal API role api - see note below.

-For an API key to be able to connect the key must have the api role as well.
-This is a minimum role to allow external connections.
-The administrator role is very powerful and we recommend external programs not be given this role.
-Instead think what permission the external program requires on the server and select the appropriate role for it.
+For an API user to be able to connect it must have at least the api role.
+This is the minimum role to allow external connections to the API.
+In addition the API user will need roles granted that provide it with the permissions that you need it to have.
+The roles and permissions should be appropriate for your specific use case.
+Note that the administrator role is very powerful and we recommend that external programs NOT be given this role.
+Instead consider carefully what permission the external program requires on the server and select the appropriate role for it based on “least permissions” principles.

-At any time you can inspect the roles given to the key using the acl show command.
+At any time you can inspect the roles given to the user using the acl show command.

 {"roles":["administrator","api"]}